rawadabu/react-course/section-11/README.md

   2. Given the same input, a pure function always returns the same output.

 > Side effects are not bad!
 A program can only be useful if it has some iteraction with the outside world.

+## State Update Batching

+### How State Updates Are Batched

+Lecture 135.
+Imaging having 3 states in one event handler function, and all these states updated, so would the component updated 3 times?
+NO!

+👉 All the states will get into just one state update for the entire event handler _THEY ARE BATCHED_.

+👉 Updating state in React is ASYNCHRONOUS, so updated state variables are NOT immediately available after setState call, but only after the RE-RENDER(This also applies when only one state variable updated).